 Stage IIIC: This includes cancers that have spread to the lymph nodes in the pelvis (stage IIIC1) and those that have spread to the lymph nodes around the aorta (stage IIIC2).
-Treatment includes surgery, followed by chemotherapy and/or radiation.
+Treatment includes surgery, followed by chemo and/or radiation.

-However, in most cases of stage IV endometrial cancer, the cancer has spread too far for it all to be removed with surgery, meaning that a surgical cure is not possible.
-A hysterectomy and bilateral salpingo-oophorectomy may still be done to prevent excessive bleeding.
+However, in most cases of stage IV endometrial cancer, the cancer has spread too far for it all to be removed with surgery and a surgical cure is not possible.
+A hysterectomy and removal of both fallopian tubes and ovaries may still be done to prevent excessive bleeding.
 Radiation therapy may also be used for this reason.
 When the cancer has spread to other parts of the body, hormone therapy may be used.
 Drugs used for hormone therapy include progestins and tamoxifen.
 Aromatase inhibitors may also be useful and are being studied.
-High-grade cancers and those without detectable progesterone receptors are not likely to respond to hormone therapy.
+High-grade cancers and those without detectable progesterone and estrogen receptors are not likely to respond to hormone therapy.

 Recurrent endometrial cancer